Morning Glory or Ipomoea Purpurea Care Guide

 During this period, remove all dead or dried leaves and any branches that extend beyond the desired shape of the plant, whether they are soft or slightly woody.
 Pruning helps to maintain the plant’s health and encourages a more robust and attractive bloom.

-Reproduction for Ipomoea purpurea
+Reproduction of Ipomoea purpurea

 If you’re considering how to propagate Ipomoea purpurea, you have two main methods: